Anilchowdary69/Aws-Stock-Market-Pipeline/README.md

 # AWS Real-Time Stock Market Analytics Pipeline

-A production-grade, serverless data pipeline built on AWS that ingests, processes, stores, and analyzes real-time stock market data using event-driven architecture.
+A production-grade, serverless data pipeline built on AWS that ingests, processes, stores, analyzes, and monitors real-time stock market data using event-driven architecture.

 ---

 ## What This Project Does

-This pipeline fetches live Apple (AAPL) stock price data every 30 seconds, streams it through AWS Kinesis, processes it with Lambda, stores structured data in DynamoDB for fast querying, archives raw data in S3 for historical analysis, and sends real-time alerts via SNS when unusual price movements are detected.
+This pipeline fetches live Apple (AAPL) stock price data every 30 seconds, streams it through AWS Kinesis, processes it with Lambda, stores structured data in DynamoDB for fast querying, archives raw data in S3 for historical analysis, detects stock trend reversals using Simple Moving Averages, sends real-time alerts via SNS, and monitors the entire system through a CloudWatch dashboard.

 ---